nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 ![Structure of the Storage Component](images/ArchiveSequenceDiagram.png)

-*Figure Archive-2.
-Sequence diagram representation of archiving an employee*

 <div markdown="span" class="alert alert-info">:information_source: **Note:** The lifeline for `ArchiveCommand`
  should end at the destroy marker (X) but due to a limitation of PlantUML, the lifeline reaches the end of diagram.
 </div>